Brazil says Chinese vaccine trial can resume

-BRASILIA (Reuters) - Brazill health regulator Anvisa on Wednesday allowed resumption of late-stage clinical trials for China’s Sinovac COVID-19 vaccine, which had been suspended due to the death of a study subject that was registered in Sao Paulo as a suicide.
+BRASILIA (Reuters) - Brazil health regulator Anvisa on Wednesday allowed resumption of late-stage clinical trials for China's Sinovac SVA.O COVID-19 vaccine, which had been suspended due to the death of a study subject that was registered in Sao Paulo as a suicide.

+Brazilian medical institute Butantan said in a statement it would restart trials later on Wednesday.

 Brazil’s President Jair Bolsonaro, a longtime China skeptic who has baselessly dismissed the Sinovac vaccine as lacking in credibility, had hailed Monday’s suspension as a personal victory.